Panquesito7/gautam-07/README.md

 > Hello Developers.
 I know rather reading someone's bio we enjoy writing code 😂
   <br>
  </p>My name is Gautam Khatter and I am an engineer from India who is passionate about solving problems and taking on challenging tasks.
-I usually work with MERN stack but I am eager to learn new tools and technologies and increase my domain knowledge.
-I love meeting fellow developers and engineers to discuss various possibilities to solve a particular problem.
-I am mostly self-taught but couldn't have reached here if I didn't got mentorship from <b>Mr. Saurabh Shukla</b>.</p>
+I usually work with MERN stack but I am always eager to learn new tools and technologies to increase my knowledge and expertise.
+I love meeting developers and engineers to discuss various possibilities to solve a particular problem.
+I am mostly self-taught but couldn't have reached here if I hadn't had help from my mentor <b>Mr. Saurabh Shukla</b>.</p>
  <br>
-  </p>Please feel free to connect with me on any social platforms listed above.
-I would be happy to answer any question in the best possible way.
-If I didn't know the answer to the problem then we will search for it together.</p>
+ <p>I am learning a lot from open source community and am amazed by the fact how knowledge sharing and collaboration is reaching a new milestone.
+I am looking forward to contribute to this wonderful community.
+So, if you are working on a project please feel free to reach out to me on any social media platforms listed above 👆.
+DM's are open to all.</p>
+<br><b>Let's make this world a better place through the art of innovation and engineering.</b>

   <br> <br>

   <details>
-  <summary>My GitHub Stat's</summary>
+  <summary> 📊 GitHub Stat's</summary>

   <br>